About our Work.

 About Our Team.

 Allison Paradise is the founder and CEO of The Epicenter and author of the children's book The Mistake.
 Prior to founding The Epicenter, Allison was the founder and former CEO of My Green Lab, a non-profit organization with a mission to create a culture of sustainability through science.
-Under her leadership, My Green Lab became a global leader that has transformed the life sciences industry to be more sustainable.
+Under her leadership, My Green Lab became a global leader that transformed the life sciences industry.
 Allison worked as a research scientist and imaging consultant before founding My Green Lab.
 Allison holds degrees in neuroscience from Brown and Harvard.
 She is a frequent keynote speaker and in 2019 was invited to give a TED talk about her work in sustainability.

 Read Allison's full bio.